Lsos/donation-reminder/readme.md

 The donation-reminder is not shown if:
 - `window.location.hostname !== 'localhost'`, or if
-- `window.process?.env && !['dev', 'development'].includes(window.process.env.NODE_ENV)`.
+- `!['dev', 'development'].includes(window.process.env.NODE_ENV)`.

 For example,
 if `window.location.hostname === 'https://example.com'` or
-if `['production', 'staging', 'test'].includes(window.process.env.NODE_ENV)` then the donation-reminder will not be shown.
+if `['production', 'staging', 'test'].includes(window.process.env.NODE_ENV)` then the donation-reminder is not shown.

 ### [OSS-project] I don't see any donation-reminder, where is it?

-The donation-reminder currently only works on Chromium-based browsers.
+The donation-reminder currently only only shown on Chromium-based browsers.
 If you use Firefox, you won't see any donation-reminder.

-### [OSS-project] Does it work only for browser-side open source projects?
+### [OSS-project] Does it work only for browser libraries?

 Yes, the donation-reminder is only shown in the developer console of the browser.